wangshu24/tabmanage/README.md

 ## 📦 Cloning & Self-Hosting

-You can run Priority Tabs locally in developer mode:
+You can run ByeTabs locally in developer mode:

 1. **Clone the repo:**
    ```sh